How to get help with rent? Benefits

 Some charities have the facility to support people in paying their rent through grants.
 Much like discretionary housing payments, you do not have to pay these back, however, you must meet the eligibility criteria to claim them.
 These can be based on where you live, how old you are, or health conditions you may have.

-To search for grants available to individuals on low incomes, click here.
+To search for grants available to individuals on low incomes, see the Turn2Us website.

 Get help with rent from Building Better Opportunities